mind-inria/hidimstat/docs/src/model_agnostic_methods/conditional_feature_importance.rst

 (or a paired test on the losses) needs to be performed.

 Two technical challenges arise in this context:

-1. When cross-validation (for instance k-fold) is used to estimate CFI, the loss differences obtained from different folds are not independent.
+* When cross-validation (for instance, k-fold) is used to estimate CFI, the loss differences obtained from different folds are not independent.
 Consequently, performing a simple t-test on the loss differences is not valid.
-This issue can be addressed by a corrected t-test accounting for this dependence such as the one proposed in :footcite:t:`nadeau1999inference`.
+This issue can be addressed by a corrected t-test accounting for this dependence, such as the one proposed in :footcite:t:`nadeau1999inference`.
-2. Vanishing variance: under the null hypothesis when the expected loss difference converges to zero, the variance of the loss differences also vanishes.
+* Vanishing variance: Under the null hypothesis, when the expected loss difference converges to zero, the variance of the loss differences also vanishes.
 This makes the standard one-sample t-test invalid.
 This second issue can be handled by correcting the variance estimate.

 Regression example